castillosebastian/castillocs/content/posts/variational_autoencoders/index.en.md

 -   $Z$ is the missing data
 -   The joint probability for both is represented as $p(X,Z)$

 If your primary interest lies in the distribution of $X$ and you wish to eliminate the dependence on $Z$, you'll need to carry out marginalization for $Z$.
 For discrete variables, the marginalization involves the logarithm of summation, and for continuous variables, it pertains to integration.
-It's essential to note that these functions taht includes the log of a sum o integral defies direct optimization.
+It's essential to note that these functions that includes the log of a sum o integral defies direct optimization.
 {{< /admonition >}}

 Can we get an approximation to this that is more tractable (without a summation or integral within the log)?

 ## Overcoming the Challenge with Expectation Maximization (EM)